sandiegopython/test-driven-django-development/tutorials/02-models.rst

 Creating a model
 ----------------

-First let's create a blog post model.
-This will correspond to a database table which will hold our blog posts.
-A blog post will be represented by an instance of our ``Post`` model class and each ``Post`` model instance will identify a row in our database table.
+First let's create a blog entry model.
+This will correspond to a database table which will hold our blog entries.
+A blog entry will be represented by an instance of our ``Entry`` model class and each ``Entry`` model instance will identify a row in our database table.

 .. code-block:: python

     from django.db import models

-    class Post(models.Model):
+    class Entry(models.Model):
         title = models.CharField(max_length=500)
         author = models.ForeignKey('auth.User')
         body = models.TextField()
         created_at = models.DateTimeField(auto_now_add=True, editable=False)
         modified_at = models.DateTimeField(auto_now=True, editable=False)

 If you aren't already familiar with databases, this code may be somewhat daunting.
 A good way to think about a model (or a database table) is as a sheet in a spreadsheet.
-Each field like the ``title`` or ``author`` is a column in the spreadsheet and each different instance of the model -- each individual blog post in our project -- is a row in the spreadsheet.
+Each field like the ``title`` or ``author`` is a column in the spreadsheet and each different instance of the model -- each individual blog entry in our project -- is a row in the spreadsheet.

-To create the database table for our ``Post`` model we need to run syncdb again:
+To create the database table for our ``Entry`` model we need to run syncdb again:

 .. code-block:: bash